samarthpusalkar/MappingOnDisk/README.md

 md.add("key","value")

-key and value are converted to string and then stored for current implementation, returns the value stored for validating written data
+key and value are converted to string and then stored for current implementation, returns the value stored for validating written data the same function is used to overwrite the previous data/value

 Reading value